manakor/simple-apache-ant-build-system/README.md

 ## How to use ##
-Normally, professional teams, try as much as possible to separate Backend code from Frontend, keeping JavaScript, CSS and, quite often, even HTML[1] files aside from PHP source code.
+Normally, professional teams, try as much as possible to separate Backend code from Frontend, keeping JavaScript, CSS and, quite often, even HTML\* files aside from PHP source code.
 The sample PHP project included into the builder does so as well - we are professionals, aren't we?!
 Root ``assets/`` directory holds 2 sub-directories, where development and